RIOT-OS/riot-course/README.md

 This course and the associated exercices can be used for shorter and more oriented tutorials.
-Here is the list of exiting tutorials:
+Here is the list of existing tutorials:

 - [RIOT Summit 2018 - Beginner Tutorial](https://aabadie.github.io/riot-course/slides/tutorial-summit-2018)
 - [Inria Tech Talk - StationF](https://aabadie.github.io/riot-course/slides/techtalk-stationf)